Cilgerran is on the northern border of Pembrokeshire between St Dogmaels and Cenarth just 3 miles south of Cardigan.

 In the Tudor period, the Vaughan family were granted the castle by Henry VII, and they continued to occupy it until the early 17th century.
 The artist Turner pained and sketched the ruined castle several times.

 The Welsh Wildlife Centre is a futuristic glass and timber building on the Teifi Marshes Nature Reserve.
 This wetland reserve is home to a stunning range of wildlife; otters play in the river; overwintering birds take shelter on the ponds and during the spring the woodlands are carpeted with bluebells.
+Great place to explore the local wildlife and maybe take part in a bit of pond dipping.
+Don’t forget to see the water buffalo during the summer – they are used to keep the grass down!

 Other attractions in the village include annual coracle races.
 This event started in 1950, attracts competitors from all over the world.